NREL/EnergyPlus/doc/src/docs/EngineeringReference/09-BuildingSystemSimulation.md

 *SimAirLoops* accomplishes its task using a set of nested loops.

-n Loop over all of the central air systems (*Air Primary Loops*).
+* Loop over all of the central air systems (*Air Primary Loops*).

-n For each air system, make 1 or 2 simulation passes
+* For each air system, make 1 or 2 simulation passes

-n Loop over each controller in the *Air Primary Loop*
+* Loop over each controller in the *Air Primary Loop*

-n For each controller, repeat the simulation of all the *Air Primary Loop* components until the controller has converged
+* For each controller, repeat the simulation of all the *Air Primary Loop* components until the controller has converged

-n Loop over each branch in the *Air Primary Loop*
+* Loop over each branch in the *Air Primary Loop*

-n On each branch, simulate in sequence each component
+* On each branch, simulate in sequence each component

 During and at the end of each loop some tests are performed.